Idea

 Examples

-The set of Matrices over a Ring of size forms a ring.
-This is a primary example of a non-commutative ring when .
+- The set of Matrices over a Ring of size itself forms a ring.
+These are non-commutative whenever .

 Function Rings